mAAdhaTTah/brookjs/docs/source/component.md

 * `{Function}` combinator - Hook to combine streams before returning them from the factory.
 Merges the streams by default.
     * Paramters:
         * `{Object}` streams - Object containing a property for each component stream, including `events$`, `render$`, `children$`, and `onMount$`.
 Should return a new stream combining the provided events.
 Provides a hook to coordinate stream events, if necessary.
 * `{Function}` onMount - `onMount$` stream returning function.
-Called once, when the component is mounted, providing an entry point for any custom event or render logic.
+Called once, when the component is mounted, providing an entry point for any custom events. `onMount` should avoid doing any direct DOM manipulation unless the component is blackboxed.
     * Parameters:
         * `{Element}` el - Componenent element.
         * `{Kefir.Observable}` props$ - Observable of props.
 Used to render children.